Guiding You Through the Disability Maze

 It may be helpful to have a witness testify if an applicant suffers from conditions that cause unconsciousness or communication problems.
 In addition, applicants under the age of 18 should have a parent testify as a witness if possible.
 Alternatively, an applicant may request the SSA provide a medical expert as a witness, but care must be exercised in questioning a witness provided by the same agency that denied the initial claim.

-Preparation is the key to presenting the best available evidence at an Alpharetta Social Security disability hearing.
-As much as possible, you should seek to stack the record with evidence demonstrating your medical condition and the degree of disability caused by that condition, and additionally be prepared to explain how the medical condition limits your ability to perform both work tasks and everyday living tasks.
+Preparation is key to presenting the best available evidence at an Alpharetta Social Security disability hearing.
+As much as possible, you should seek to stack the record with evidence demonstrating your medical condition and the degree of disability caused by that condition, and additionally be ready to explain how the medical condition limits your ability to perform both work tasks and everyday living tasks.